Placement: 00° 00’ to 13° 20’ of Sagittarius

-Ruler: Its planetary ruler is Ketu, the planet of moksha.
-Moksha means free of bonds which involves radical destruction of attachments to transform to the next level.
-The law of nature says that you become what you consume.
-The more you consume something the more you transform into that thing.
-For ex., if you're a keen learner then you'll become a living library that others will start learning from you.
-Its a natural process.
-The same way the previous nakshatra Jyeshta represents extreme attachments, so this nakshatra represents the next level of attachment i.e., transformation.
-Ketu provides the stability required for the transformation.
-Ketu is also responsible for storing your past life karmas and releasing the ripened ones to be experienced by you in your present life (either good or bad), it’s called Prarabdha Karma.
+Ruler: The nakshatra is ruled by Ketu, the planet of liberation or moksha.
+Moksha refers to being free from worldly attachments, which involves destroying those attachments to transform to the next level.
+According to the law of nature, we become what we consume.
+The more we consume something, the more we transform into that thing.
+For instance, if someone is a keen learner, they will become a living library from which others will learn.
+Similarly, Jyeshta, the previous nakshatra, represents extreme attachments, while this nakshatra represents the next level of attachment, which is transformation.
+Ketu provides the necessary stability for this transformation.
+Additionally, Ketu stores your past life karmas and releases the ripe ones to be experienced in your present life, whether they are good or bad.
+This process is called Prarabdha Karma.

 Symbol: The symbol of this nakshatra is a "tied bunch of roots," which represents the central and hidden aspect of a plant or tree.
 Just like how the Black Hole is hidden from plain sight, roots are often overlooked but are essential for the vitality and stability of a plant or tree.
 Roots have also been used for medicinal purposes throughout human history.

 Deity: Moola is governed by the deity "Nirriti", who is associated with destruction.
 As per the Puranas, Nirriti is the goddess of destruction, representing transformation on all levels.
 The act of destroying something creates space for something new to emerge, which is an essential aspect of the natural order.
 Similar to the goddess Kali, Nirriti is associated with the destruction of negative elements and the creation of positive ones.